geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 In our markup, we use the action we created earlier with `use:sticky` and pass in the action parameters.
 When the `h2` is added to the DOM, the action will automatically set up the intersection observers with the callback we provided.
 Executing the callback will update the state variable and we can dynamically show whether the element is sticking or not.
 Pretty neat!

-We can go one step further and update the styling of the element when the stickiness changes.
+We can also update the styling of the element using that same state variable.

 {% raw %}